Gluten-Free Airline Dining for Gluten-Free Travelers…

 While global flight carriers have made tremendous strides to accommodate the dietary needs of passengers who cannot eat gluten, there’s not much clear information available about the popular airline policies.
-We want to share this preview of a guide that will simplify all of that for you!
+If you are looking for Gluten Free airline food, you have to do your research.
+That is why we want to share this preview of a guide that will simplify all of that for you!

 The guide lists 54 popular airlines and how friendly they are for gluten-free fliers.
 We believe this is a must-read for you if you are planning a long flight and have special dietary needs.
 For the full article, please share the link below with someone you know that requires special dietary attention from the airlines.
 Read on…

 - Some of the most common foods – chocolate, nuts, cheese – are the most risky

 - The majority of airlines allow a 24-hour notice, but some require up to 72 hours ahead for special meals

 Airlines don’t exactly have the best reputation when it comes to the in-flight dining experience.
 However, those of us who complain about the standard choice between “chicken or pasta?” should count our blessings.